 Sharing your information

-We will not disclose personal data to any third parties or external organisations unless:
+We will not disclose personal data to any third parties or external organisations without consent unless:

 - we are legally required to do so (eg. by a law enforcement agency legitimately exercising a power or if compelled by an order of the Court)